sujal001pan/Digital_Logic_Simulator/README.md

 # Digital Logic Simulator

-A desktop app for building and simulating digital logic circuits — place gates, wire them together, flip switches, and watch signals propagate in real time.
+A desktop app for building and simulating digital logic circuits — place gates, wire them together,  and watch signals propagate in real time.Enter an Boolean expression and generate it's Truth table, Kmap , SOP ,POS and Simplifies expression.
 Built with C++17 and SFML.

 ## What you'll need